 Migrating an Application using Ansible and Trilio

-How to Migrate from OpenShift On-Prem to OpenShift on AWS with Trilio
+OpenShift Migration: How to Move from OpenShift On-Prem to OpenShift on AWS with Trilio

 With Trilio for Kubernetes, you can migrate OpenShift on-prem applications to ROSA, easily.
 Here are step-by-step instructions for migrating a MySQL Helm application from an on-prem OpenShift (OCP) cluster to a ROSA cluster running on the AWS cloud.